Pokémon Black and White

 Unused Area Header

-The "Mystery Zone" map header from the main series Generation IV games remains in the internal data, but is not used anywhere.
+The "Mystery Zone" map header from the main series Generation IV games remains in the internal data, but isn't used anywhere.

 - Completely different textures that aren't used anywhere else in the game.

-- There is a soda machine and a sign on the wall that are not present in the final.
+- There is a soda machine and a sign on the wall that aren't present in the final.

 - The doorway leading to the gym has the movement permissions for a doorway that is three spaces wide, but only uses one space.